• Skip to primary navigation

 Sewing Machine

-BLOCK OF THE MONTH- MARCH
+QUILT BLOCK OF THE MONTH- MAY

-March 5, 2020 By The Crafty Author
+May 8, 2020 By The Crafty Author

-QUILT BLOCK OF THE MONTH- MARCH
+QUILT BLOCK OF THE MONTH- MAY

-SAWTOOTH STAR QUILT BLOCK
+FRIENDSHIP STAR QUILT BLOCK

 Welcome Quilter’s!
 I am so excited to be doing the Block of the Month this year.
 Each month we we’ll be making a quilt block that will be put into a quilt sampler at the end of the year.
 There will be 12 blocks in total and some will be easy and some will be difficult.
 I will teach you how to make each one via video instruction.
 Make sure that you are following me on YouTube and are Subscribed so that you can be notified each time I upload a new video.